-- The New Local Plan relaxed restrictions within Employment Zones and allows additional residential development to come forward as part of a mix of uses where the business function of the Employment Zone is not harmed.
-This is a relaxation of the previous policy which sought to resist the introduction of any residential uses in these locations. - The emerging Local Plan may take this further, as we look to revisit the contribution that our Employment Zones can have in meeting housing needs, whist retaining their character as important concentrations of employment.
+- The adopted Local Plan relaxed restrictions within Employment Zones and allows additional residential development to come forward as part of a mix of uses where the business function of the Employment Zone is not harmed.
+This is a relaxation of the previous policy which sought to resist the introduction of any residential uses in these locations. - The NLPR takes this further, as we look to revisit the contribution that our Employment Zones can have in meeting our housing needs, whist retaining their character as important concentrations of employment.
 This approach will reflect development economics and the amount of residential floorspace which may be necessary to allow redevelopment of sites within our Employment Zones.

-- The Council has commissioned an Employment Land and Premises Study (ELS) to consider the need for new office and industrial floorspace over the lifetime of the Plan. - The draft ELS was published with the RBKC New Local Plan Review Issues and Option Consultation paper in July 2021.
-This concluded that there remains a need for between 50,000 sq m to 76,000 sq m of office floorspace to 2043. - The draft ELS does not support the wholescale release of business land.
-However, it does promote residential led mixed use development to both increase housing supply and maintain the delivery of additional business floorspace. - The ELS will also consider ways to promote best practice on mixed office and residential schemes.
+- The Council commissioned an Employment Land and Premises Study (ELPS) to consider the need for new office and industrial floorspace over the lifetime of the Plan. - The ELPS was published with the RBKC New Local Plan Review Draft Policies (Regulation 18) Consultation in February 2022.
+This concluded that there remains a need for between 50,000 sq. m to 76,000 sq. m of office floorspace to 2043. - The ELPS does not support the wholescale release of business land.
+However, it does promote residential led mixed use development to both increase housing supply and maintain the delivery of additional business floorspace. - The ELPS also considers ways to promote best practice on mixed office and residential schemes.